Easy Tomato Sauce Recipe

-Heat the oil in the pan and fry the onion until golden.
+- Heat the oil in the pan and fry the onion until light golden.

-Add all ingredients including crashed or thinly chopped garlic, sugar and salt.
+- Add tomatoes and all additional ingredients including crushed or thinly sliced garlic, sugar and salt.

 This is my ultimate recipe.
 I can't tell you how much I love it.
 There are only 6 ingredients involved and the whole sauce doesn't take more than 30 minutes to make.

 Another reason why this recipe is my favourite is that it's easy to make a bigger batch and either store it in the fridge for up to 4 days or freeze it to have the sauce ready for quick weekday dinner.